Common Pattern for Life Changes

 Hebrews 3:13 (NKJV) – …but exhort one another daily, while it is called “Today,” lest any of you be hardened through the deceitfulness of sin.

 The Lord continually pursues your best and your growth.
 What needs to change, even though it has been repeatedly brought to your attention?
 You have two options: you make the change, or you don’t.
-That is the reason you need to use “Opposites”, meaning it is true or false, good or bad, right or wrong - no other options.
+That is why you need to use “Opposites,” meaning it is true or false, good or bad, right or wrong - no other options.

 Simple Tools for Better Thinking

-At that moment, you have a choice, but you may not realize it.
-Follow your emotions, the same as following your sin nature and bad thinking or follow the Spirit.
-Too often, a choice is never considered, there is only a reaction to the situation.
+You have a choice at that moment, but you may not realize it.
+Following your emotions is the same as following your sin nature and flawed thinking.
+Or, you choose to follow the Spirit.
+Too often, a choice is never considered; there is only a reaction to the situation.

-Slowing your emotions allows you to reflect on what is right.
+Slowing your thinking down allows your emotions to subside so you can reflect on what is right.
 Hopefully, you’ve been in God’s Word and under good biblical teaching so that you can consider Godly principles, Christ-like values, and truth.
 If you do not have a foundation of good values, then slowing your emotions may only delay the reaction.
-But if you do have a good foundation, slowing the emotions will give you a chance to act on good principles, truth and virtues.
+But if you have a good foundation, slowing down allows you to engage your thinking, and act on good principles, truth, and virtues.
 Eventually, emotions or feelings will follow your thinking.

 Simple, right?
 Isn’t that what you were taught as a child?
-Count to 10, take a deep breath – those types of things help slow the emotions down.
+Count to 10 and take a deep breath – those things help to engage your thinking and help change your emotions.
 What you were taught is correct and works.

 2. Pre-decide

-What happens when you don’t take time to think and weigh your options?
+What happens when you don’t think and weigh your options?
 You tend to react and respond.
 But it is worse than you think.
 Depending on the situation, what you think you value can easily be pushed aside depending on the temptation at hand.
-For example, research shows that men who select good values toward women, then are shown pornographic images of women, will then select lower, immoral, and even illegal actions toward women as they view those images.
+For example, research shows that men who select good values toward women and then are shown pornographic images of women will then select lower, immoral, and even illegal actions toward women as they view those images.

 Those situations let you know if your values or good thinking have become part of you rather than just part of your speech.
 Difficult situations show your character.
 Actions show character, not words.

-A good way to prepare for many of life’s situations is pre-decide.
-Take time to list various temptations or situations where you know you are weakest.
-Study and reflect on God’s Word related to those situations and then pre-decide now to trust God’s way by the power of Holy Spirit living within you.
+An excellent way to prepare for many life situations is to pre-decide.
+List various temptations or situations where you know you are weakest.
+Study and reflect on God’s Word related to those situations, and then decide to trust God’s way by the power of the Holy Spirit within you.

-Immerse yourself into God’s Word; meditate on what He says is the best way to live.
-Mediate on the fruit of the Spirit – love, joy, peace, patience, kindness, goodness, gentleness, faithfulness and self-control.
-Then listen to God about each decision you have so that your decisions align with God's thinking.
-Now you have more of the fruit of the Spirit in your life now.
+Immerse yourself in God’s Word; meditate on what He says is the best way to live.
+Mediate on the fruit of the Spirit – love, joy, peace, patience, kindness, goodness, gentleness, faithfulness, and self-control.
+Then, listen to God about each decision you make so that your decisions align with God's thinking.
+Now, you have more of the fruit of the Spirit in your life.

 And the simplest of all – will this bring glory to God?
 That is an excellent foundation for good decisions.

-Finally, keep in mind the power of deciding for not just against something.
-When you identify something to remove from your life, it naturally creates rebellion, because you see that as removing a freedom you currently have.
-While stopping bad habits and bad thinking is necessary, find ways to start living differently with a focus on adding the fruit of the Spirit or those things that are “…pure, just, lovely and true…” (Philippians 4:8) into your life.
+Finally, remember the power of deciding for, not just against, something.
+Identifying something to remove from your life naturally creates rebellion because you see that as removing your current freedom.
+While stopping bad habits and flawed thinking is necessary, find ways to start living differently with a focus on adding the fruit of the Spirit or those things that are “…pure, just, lovely and true…” (Philippians 4:8) into your life.